avaara/PSA-general/README.md

-### A general algorithm for performing the partial secular approximation master equations in open quantum systems
+# A general algorithm for performing the partial secular approximation in Lindblad master equations

+This repository accompanies the upcoming manuscript "A general algorithm for performing the partial secular approximation in Lindblad master equations".

+## Installation

+## Running the script

+## Referencing